 The Guideline became effective from 1 December 2016 and distribution network service providers (DNSPs) were required to comply with the Guideline no later than 1 January 2018, subject to any waivers.

 On 16 August 2019 the AER began the process to review the current electricity distribution ring-fencing guideline.

 - Ring-fencing Guideline (electricity distribution) 2017

-The Transmission Network Ring-fencing Guideline was published in 2002 by the ACCC and underwent a minor update in 2005 when the AER became responsible regulator.
+The Transmission Network Ring-fencing Guideline was published in 2002 by the ACCC and underwent a minor update in 2005 when the AER became the responsible regulator.
 With the review and implementation of ring-fencing arrangements for electricity distribution completed in 2016, a review of the Transmission guideline will commence in the second half of 2019 and conclude in 2020.

 The 2005 compendium of regulatory guidelines includes provisions relating to electricity transmission.
 This Guideline is based closely on the approach developed by the ACCC in 2002.
 The compendium includes guidelines for some issues that are now superseded.

 Previously the AER adopted the ACCC’s guidelines for ring-fencing in 2002.